cmsaf/dependency-graph/README.md

 ## Example

 Here's a diagram generated from the `clara.csv` file in this repo.
 Note that there are no connections to usage examples.
-This is not supported by the simple data model in the Excel sheet.
-We'll add them manually.
+This is not supported by the simple data model in the Excel sheet, so we'll add them manually.
+We will also tweak the layout a bit by allowing Mermaid to make certain arrows longer (by default it tries to minimize arrow length).

 ```mermaid
 flowchart TD